India Tunnel Rescue Efforts Paused Over Fears Of Cave-in - UrduPoint

 Rescuers have been communicating with the trapped men using radios.

-food, water, oxygen and medicine have also been sent to the trapped workers via a six-inch-wide (15-centimetre) pipe, but those trapped inside are desperate, Indian media reported.
+food, water, oxygen and medicine have also been sent via a six-inch-wide (15-centimetre) pipe, but those trapped inside are desperate, Indian media reported.

 "We keep sending word in, inquiring about their health," Mohammed Rizwan, part of the rescue team, told the Times of India.